dragongears/Feather_Matrix_NTP_Clock/README.md

 A little clock that gets the time by connecting to the internet over WiFi.

+To configure WiFi, connect to "FeatherWingNTPClock" on any device that has a web browser.

 [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821)

 [Adafruit 8x16 LED Matrix FeatherWing w/o Matrices](https://www.adafruit.com/product/3090)